Roadwars

 Roadwars is the first arcade game developed by Arcadia, the short-lived arcade game division of Mastertronic.
 The home computer versions were developed by Binary Design and published by Melbourne House, who had recently been acquired by Mastertronic.
 Versions of the game released in the US were distributed by Electronic Arts.

 Plot

-The player drives a Battlesphere, an ovoid mobile weapon armed with a laser cannon and a protective shield.
-Battlespheres ensure the stability of the spaceways between the moons of the planet Armageddon by removing destructive debris.
-The magnetic side panels which keep the vehicles on the spaceways are malfunctioning and can not only delay but completely destroy a Battlesphere.
+Roadwars is a game in which the player drives a Battlesphere, an oval-shaped mobile weapon system armed with a laser cannon and a protective shield.
+Battlespheres protect the stability of the spaceways between the moons of the planet Armageddon by destroying destructive debris.
+The magnetic side panels which allow vehicles to travel on the spaceways are malfunctioning and can delay or even destroy a Battlesphere.

 Gameplay

 Roadwars is an arcade-like game which can be played with one or two players, and uses a joystick.

 Reception

 In 1989, Dragon gave the game 3½ out of 5 stars.